Do you need to install toilet safety rails?

 You’re also going to get two rails.

-The arm rest pieces will mount into the two ends of the toilet mount bracket using click button assembly.
+Install the arm pieces into the two ends of the toilet mount bracket using click button assembly.
 They have different holes for different positioning, depending on your space and depending on your personal size.

 Now, we have to remove our toilet seat.
-The bolts on the back of the toilet seat will need to be removed by loosening the nuts underneath and lifting off of the toilet bowl.
+Remove the bolts on the back of the toilet seat by loosening the nuts underneath and lifting it off of the toilet bowl.

 My video below for more details about removing and replacing a toilet seat to accommodate after-market medical equipment.